gkdsn-com/studionari/_projects/namesake.md

   - type: _section_text
     size: one
     meaningful: intro text 2
-    textOne: The logotype was drawn to feel clean, with sharp edges and elongated characters.
+    textOne: "## The logotype was drawn to feel clean, with sharp edges and elongated characters.
 This represented the idea of a stripped back beauty regime.
 We then further integrated the use of a small repeated graphic motif in each of the characters to create a link between each of them - representing the bond between mother and daughter and the inception of Namesake.
-The mark mimicked an almost 'Coat of Arms' aesthetic, further channeling the brand story and heritage.
+The mark mimicked an almost 'Coat of Arms' aesthetic, further channeling the brand story and heritage."
   - type: _section_image
     size: fit
     image: /assets/uploads/namesake-01.jpg